VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 5. Find and mark the center of the tube on the top and bottom.
     - You can use your rail and the centering tools to do this.
     - TODO: Insert image.
-6. ⚠️<span style="color:red">PUT ON YOUR MASK!
-Don't inhale carbon dust!</span>⚠️
+6. ⚠️Put on your mask!
+Don't inhale carbon dust, it is not good for you.⚠️
 7. Using a small (~1/8") drill bit in a drill press, drill pilot holes at your marked points.
 8. Drill your final holes using an oversized (~1/4") drill bit.
     - Using an oversized drill bit will give you wiggle room in case your measurements are a bit off.
     - TODO: Insert image.
-9. Insert your inserts
+9. (Optional) If using cable chains, use your insert as a template for where to drill the mounting holes.
+    - Use an 1/8" drill bit for these holes.

 ### Rail Holes
-1. Attach your XY joints temporarily.
+1. Install the inserts and attach your XY joints, temporarily.
+Do not install the idlers and bolts/pins.
 2. Apply blue painters tape to the face of your tube.
 3. Using the centering tools, set your MGN12 rail on the face of the tube, centered between the two sides.
     - TODO: Insert image.